Emerson (given name)

-Emerson is an English given name, a transferred use of an English surname coming either from Anglo-Saxon Emars sunu, "son of Emar," or from "son of Emery."
+Emerson is an English given name, a transferred use of an English surname coming either from Anglo-Saxon Emars sunu, "Emar's son," or from "Emery's son."
 (See also Emerson (surname).)
 It is in use for both boys and girls.
 Spelling variants such as Emersyn are also in regular use.

 Usage

 It has ranked among the top one thousand names for newborn boys in the United States at different times since 1880 and has been among the top three hundred names for American boys since 2013.
 It has been among the one thousand most used names for girls in the United States since 2002 and among the top two hundred names for girls there since 2014.